 HMRC is challenging those it suspects of failing to report their cryptoasset income and gains correctly.
-Our experts can help you correct your tax affairs using HMRC’s brand new disclosure facility.
+Grant Thornton's experts can help you correct your tax affairs using HMRC’s brand new disclosure facility.

 The crypto market has proven to be extremely lucrative for those with the right strategy.
 Many investors have made considerable sums and HMRC is on a campaign to recover any unpaid tax from successful investors and traders.